NetSec-Focus/netsec-focus.github.io/pages/10_guidelines.md

 navigation_weight: 10
 ---

-First and foremost, NSF is a community meant for Cybersecurity / IT professionals to share knowledge and experiences.
+First and foremost, NSF is a community meant for Cybersecurity/IT professionals and enthusiasts to share knowledge and experiences.
 To facilitate this effort there are certain chat channels that are meant for professional discussion only and content should be on-topic and safe for work.
-Other channels offer a that have less moderation in which users are free to speak their minds.
+Off-Topic channels have a softer approach to moderation in which users are free to speak their minds within the bounds of the general rules.

 ## Channel Guidelines
 In the following channels: please refrain from posting memes, inappropriate content, trolling, excess banter, etc.